kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 The <code>arrayLength</code> const represents the amount of temperatures in the <code>numbersOnlyList</code>.
 In the case of this code, that value will always be 3.

 The <code>getTemperatureSum</code> const represents the sum of those values in the array.
-We tell the <code>.reduce()</code> method to look at that array, then get this sum by applying the accumulator function to it.
+We tell the <code>.reduce()</code> method to look at that array, then get this sum by applying our accumulator function to it.

 So if that array looks like <code>[12, 16, 9]</code>, then <code>getTemperatureSum</code> will equal 31.